jamiesmith/pixinsight-icons/README.md

 ![Nice and tidy](/images/grid-spacing.png?raw=true "Compact workflow")

-Drop an issue if you, well, run into any issues, or just to let me know if you use these or learned anything from them :)
+Drop an issue if you, well, run into any issues, or just to let me know if you use these or learned anything from them :grinning:

+In the meantime, live long and prosper :vulcan_salute: